makersmelx/canvas-csv-autograder/README.md

 csv_full_score: the full score of this assignment/homework on joj (or the full score that leads to the score in your csv)

-### How to prepare your csv file
+### How to prepare your own csv file
-By default, the thrid column of your csv should be the SJTU id of a student.
+By default, the third column of your csv should be the SJTU id of a student.
 The fourth column should be his total score.

-Prepare you csv following the above law.
+Prepare you csv following the rule above.

 ### Example
 Assignment p2 of VE280 Summer 2021 Section (Paul) is located at